JuiceDrinker/ra-frontend/README.md

 - When the user clicks on the plus icon, the current video is added to the bookmarks
 - When the user clicks on the bookmarks tab, all current bookmarks can be seen
 - The user can see how many bookmarks are saved currently.
+- The history is presented in descending time order (Latest watched video is at the top)

 ## Back-end